mostafa-aly-sayed/mostafa-aly-sayed/README.md

 ---

 ## 🚀 About Me
-💡 I am a **Computer Science and Artificial Intelligence graduate** currently working as an **AI Engineer**, where I design and develop solutions that tackle **real-world problems** through **Machine Learning, Deep Learning, and Data Science**.
-My experience spans across **Python, SQL, Power BI, and modern AI frameworks**, with a proven track record of building and deploying practical applications.
+💡 I am a **Computer Science and Artificial Intelligence graduate** currently working as an **AI Engineer**, where I design and develop solutions that tackle **real-world problems** through **Machine Learning, Deep Learning, and Data Science**, with a proven track record of building and deploying practical applications.

-I am also expanding into **Flutter, Dart, and full-stack development**, bridging the gap between intelligent systems and end-user applications.
+I am also expanding into **Flutter, Dart**, bridging the gap between intelligent systems and end-user applications.

 📄 Curious about the details?
 You can take a peek at my **resume [here](#)**.